tfpf/graph-plot/README.md

 ```

 ## XKCD-style Plots
-An XKCD-style graph plot looks best when it uses the Humor Sans font.
-You can
+There is an example of an XKCD-style graph plot in `examples.py`.
+It looks best
-either install it via the command line
+when it uses the Humor Sans font, which can be installed via the command line.
 ```shell
 sudo apt install fonts-humor-sans
 ```

-or do it manually, as described in the previous section: by downloading the
+Once installed, delete the Matplotlib font cache, as described in the previous
-font files, putting them in `~/.fonts/HumorSans`, and deleting the Matplotlib
-font cache.
+section.

 ## DPI Settings
 If the plot doesn't look quite right, try playing around with the DPI parameter